squigglykip/skill-similarity-engine/docs/1_llm_handover_job_architecture_refactoring.md

 ### **Step 1: Systematic Search & Replace**
 1. Run all grep patterns to identify hardcoded job representations
 2. Document each occurrence with file path and line numbers
-3. Prioritise by impact (whitepaper system first, then APIs, then frontend)
+3. Prioritise by impact (CAREER_ANALYSIS system first, then APIs, then frontend)
 4. Create implementation plan with specific file/line targets

 ### **Step 2: Pattern-Based Implementation**